trimstray/the-practical-linux-hardening-guide/README.md

 Security Content Automation Protocol (SCAP) provides a mechanism to check configurations, vulnerability management and evaluate policy compliance for a variety of systems.

 One of the most popular implementations of SCAP is OpenSCAP and it is very helpful for vulnerability assessment and also as hardening helper.
+OpenSCAP can easily handle the SCAP standards and generate neat, HTML-based reports.

 Please see **[SCAP Security Policies](https://www.open-scap.org/security-policies/)**, **[OpenSCAP User Manual](https://static.open-scap.org/openscap-1.2/oscap_user_manual.html)** and **[OpenSCAP Static](https://static.open-scap.org/)**.